mwyvr/rid/README.md

     - 4-byte timestamp value representing seconds since the Unix epoch
     - 2-byte machine ID
     - 2-byte process ID
-    - 4-byte random value with 4,294,967,295 possibilities guaranteed to be unique for a given [timestamp|machine ID|process ID].
+    - 4-byte random value guaranteed to be unique for a given timestamp+machine ID+process ID.

 **Acknowledgement**: This package borrows heavily from the [rs/xid](https://github.com/rs/xid) package which itself levers ideas from